rodgerskent/equipment-utilization-review/README.md

 * []()Built two interactive maps showing bike station usage by year or via a time ‘slider’
 * []()Deployed both the Tableau “Story” and “Dashboards” via Tableau Public

-## See It Here
+## See The Story & Dashboards Here
-The “Story” and “Dashboard” can be viewed on Tableau Public.
-Project Link: [https://public.tableau.com/profile/kent.rodgers#!/](https://public.tableau.com/profile/kent.rodgers#!/)
+The Tableau “Story” and “Dashboards” can be viewed on Tableau Public at the following link: [https://public.tableau.com/profile/kent.rodgers#!/](https://public.tableau.com/profile/kent.rodgers#!/)

 ## Key Insights
 The following key insights were brought to life in the assessment.